slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind."
 -- Ralph Waldo Emerson [1803]*

+> *"Courage is resistance to fear, mastery of fear — not absence of fear."
+-- Mark Twain [1835]*

 > *"Courage makes a man more than himself; for he is then himself plus his valor."
 -- William R. Alger [1822]*

+> *"I bear all the wounds of all the battles I avoided."
+-- Fernando Pessoa [1888]*

 > *"Courage is grace under pressure."
 -- Ernest Hemingway [1899]*